berengueradrian/password-management/README.md

 - For doing PBKDF, Argon2 id
 - Doubts:
     - How to do a pk login?
 Is it different to the 0 knowledge, because in the 0 knowledge we send the klogin and with pkey it may be unnecessary
     - Capability to generate public and private key credentials is done with RSA as it is allready done in the example or should we add something else?
-And the certificates as an entry?
+And the certificates as an entry? explore libraries
     - The random password generator is an algorithm made by us or something like a library where we obtain some algos and then we perfection them?
+    - Does the user||passwd concatenation add an extra layer of security to the klogin derivation for saving the authentication info or not?
+    - How is it done a second authentication factor on the practice? ex. email, sms...